mkubaczyk/helmsman/README.md

 Helmsman can be used in three different settings:

 - [As a binary with a hosted cluster](https://github.com/mkubaczyk/helmsman/blob/master/docs/how_to/settings).
-- [As a docker image in a CI system or local machine](https://github.com/mkubaczyk/helmsman/blob/master/docs/how_to/deployments/ci.md) Always use a tagged docker image from [dockerhub](https://hub.docker.com/r/praqma/helmsman/) as the `latest` image can (at times) be unstable.
+- [As a docker image in a CI system or local machine](https://github.com/mkubaczyk/helmsman/blob/master/docs/how_to/deployments/ci.md) Always use a tagged docker image from [GHCR](https://github.com/mkubaczyk/helmsman/pkgs/container/helmsman).
 - [As a docker image inside a k8s cluster](https://github.com/mkubaczyk/helmsman/blob/master/docs/how_to/deployments/inside_k8s.md)

 # Contributing